craftercms/docs/source/developers/plugins/studio/plugin-toolbar-example.rst

    Inside the ``test-toolbar`` folder, create two empty files, ``index.css`` and ``script.js``, and place the ``index.modern.js`` file in it.

 #.
-To setup our toolbar site plugin to be automatically wired in the corresponding configuration file in Studio (which for a site tools tool, is the User Interface Configuration file) during the installation, add the following to your ``craftercms-plugin.yaml`` descriptor file
+To setup our toolbar site plugin to be automatically wired in the corresponding configuration file in Studio (which for a toolbar tool, is the User Interface Configuration file) during the installation, add the following to your ``craftercms-plugin.yaml`` descriptor file

    .. code-block:: yaml
       :linenos: